cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 }
 ```

 The stdlib has several functions to help you express your effects (`returns`, `returnsNotNull` and `callsInPlace`).
-Finally you can use the infix `implies` function to compose one effect with a boolean expression.
+Finally, you can use the infix `implies` function to compose one effect with a boolean expression.

 ```kotlin
 fun Int?.isValid(): Boolean {